open-contracting/standard/standard/standard.md

 - specifying a single format-independent conceptual model;
 - developing this into a data model, identifying common vocabularies and taxonomies to use in defining fields, and creating new fields where required;
 - specifying how this data model should be represented in key formats such as CSV, JSON, XML and RDF, respecting the particular idioms most familiar in these formats.
+- identifying the tools that are necessary for standard to thrive such as aggregation and visualization.

 This document contributes to the first of these steps, offering a conceptual model for publishing Open Contracting Data and outlining the components that are captured within that model.
 The next phase of work will identify and create vocabularies covering key field definitions and will present a full data model.
 The final phase of this development process will recommend approaches to serialise this model and vocabulary using different formats.
 In parallel, work is taking place to develop a governance model for the future development of the standard.